SeaBoiii/seaboiii.github.io/novel/the-abix-chronicle/Chapter1.md

 ---
+layout: chapter
+novel: the-abix-chronicle
+order: 1
-title: Chapter 1 - The Smash That Started It All
+Title: Chapter 1 - The Smash That Started It All
-layout: default
 ---

 ## **Chapter 1: The Smash That Started It All**